This post may contain affiliate links, which means that I may receive a commission if you make a purchase using these links.

 I don’t consider myself old, by any means.
-In fact, I’ve actually started to embrace my forty-oneness!
+In fact, I’ve actually started to embrace my forties!
 When I was a teenager, I vividly remember giving my parents the side-eye when they would talk about missing the “good old days,” but as I get older, I think I know exactly what they were talking about.
 Over the four decades that my life has spanned, so many things have changed.
-Here are 10 things that I miss the most:

 10. Handwritten letters.
 I have an old jewelry box that I had when I was a senior in high school.
 Inside that box are several handwritten notes from my boyfriend.
 Just this week my boyfriend (who is now my husband of 19 years) and I sat and read most of those letters.
 It was nice to see someone spend more than 11.5 seconds to send a text message to someone.
 Bring back those days!